VeeamHub/powershell/BR-NASMultiplex/readme.md

 **Parameters:**
 * -nogui : Just load the script but don't start the gui.
 If you source the code instead of running, you can than use Add-NasMultiplexShares to manually add multiple shares

-**limitations:**
-Exclusionmask are not copied from the referenceobject as they are generated objectspecific.
-Need extra verificationcode

 **Sample:**